OliverRock/join-the-siege/README.md

 - **Deployment**: Is the classifier ready for deployment in a production environment?

-No. Needs CICD and testing.
+No. Needs CICD, testing and Infrastructure as Code.

 ## Getting Started
 1. Clone the repository: